 Land of Enchantment Clean Cities (New Mexico)

-The Land of Enchantment Clean Cities (New Mexico) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Land of Enchantment Clean Cities (New Mexico) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: June 01, 1994

 - Population: 2,115,877 (based on 2021 Census estimate)

 - Local/Regional Service Area: Entire state of New Mexico

 Energy Use Impact*Annual Energy Impact

 Learn about just some of the projects from Land of Enchantment Clean Cities (New Mexico).Projects and Case Studies